jackw7698/TubeSaver/Privacy Policy.md

 **Contact Us**

-If you have questions about this application, please [fill an issue on GitHub](https://github.com/jackw7698/TubeSaver/issues/new).
+If you have questions about this application or feature requests, please [fill an issue on GitHub](https://github.com/jackw7698/TubeSaver/issues/new).